Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: The Dwarf Galaxy Population

 \subsection{Galaxy Sizes}

-To calculate the structural parameters of the galaxies, we use maximum (log) likelihood estimation to find the best fitting parameters for a 2D elliptical exponential density profile\footnote{These fits actually find half-density radii rather than half-light radii.
+To better compare the structural parameters of the galaxies to observations, we use maximum likelihood estimation to find the best fitting parameters for a 2D elliptical exponential density profile\footnote{These fits actually find half-density radii rather than half-light radii.
 As a check, we have fit to images of the V-band luminosity for these systems and found no systematic differences in the parameter estimates.}; for more detail, see \citet{Martin2008}.
 The density profile has the following functional form:

 where $r_e$ is the scale radius (with a half-light radius given by \mbox{$r_h=1.68r_e$)}, $\Sigma_0$ is the central density, and $r$ is the elliptical radius given by

 where $\epsilon$ is the ellipticity\footnote{The ellipticity is defined as $\epsilon=1-b/a$, where $a$ and $b$ are scale lengths along the major and minor axes, respectively.} and $\theta$ is the angular offset of the ellipse from the vertical.
 We additionally simultaneously fit for the centroid $(x_0, y_0)$ of the ellipse, such that $X_i=x_i-x_0$ and $Y_i=y_i-y_0$.